 Why 1:12 Scale Is the Most Common Dollhouse Scale

-For this reason, the scale is often called one-inch scale, where one inch is equivalent to one foot of real measure.
+For this reason, the scale is often called a one-inch scale, where one inch is equivalent to one foot of real measure.
 With modern imperial (British) rulers being divided into 1/16ths instead of 12ths it is not quite as convenient to use, although rulers in 12ths are still available.
 It is not as useful a scale if you are working in metric measurements, as the ratios are not as easy to switch mentally.

 In metric, 1:12 scale uses one centimeter of the model as the equivalent to twelve centimeters of the original, but as 12 centimeters doesn't translate easily to any common segment of metric measure, the scale is slightly more difficult to mentally compute.

 One-twelfth scale, 1:12 is common for dollhouses, larger-scale diecast models of cars and some steam trains, Radio controlled cars, and some 'heroic' action figure toys, where the figures are set to a height of six inches.

 Printable sheets of scale figures, including some in 1:12 scale are useful as a reference check for scales.
 There is also a ruler marked in 12ths on a dividing page for a six ring organizer for miniature collectors.